-During closing, Paul Kinney played “Amazing Grace” on his bagpipes and Herbert Daley with the Veterans Affairs Committee Chair gave the benediction.
-Mayor Dressler, Vice Mayor Glasser, Commissioners Gomez, Bushnell and Placko all gave special messages.
+During the closing, Paul Kinney played “Amazing Grace” on his bagpipes and Herbert Daley with the Veterans Affairs Committee Chair gave the benediction.
+Mayor Dressler, Vice Mayor Glasser, Commissioners Gomez, Bushnell, and Placko all gave special messages.

-At the end of the ceremony the commission unveiled the new monument which was obscured in paper.
-Audience members then viewed the panels to find their name, or a loved ones, etched in the glass.
+At the end of the ceremony, the commission unveiled the new monument which was obscured in paper.
+Audience members then viewed the panels to find their name or a loved one etched in the glass.